LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/Preconditioners.rst

 *mldq* used in the difference-quotient Jacobian approximations, the relative increment *dqrely*, or one of the user-supplied functions *gloc* and *cfn*.
-If there is a change in any of the linear solver inputs, an additional call to the ``Set'' routines provided by the ``SUNLinearSolver`` module, and/or one or more of the corresponding ``ARKSpilsSet***`` functions, must also be made (in the proper order).
+If there is a change in any of the linear solver inputs, an additional call to the "Set" routines provided by the ``SUNLinearSolver`` module, and/or one or more of the corresponding ``ARKSpilsSet***`` functions, must also be made (in the proper order).